-M. D. Murphy, under whose direction the big Dalton & Lark drain tunnel is being pushed in to the ore zone, came in from Bingham last evening.
-He reports the work moving along in good shape.
-The tunnel is now in about 200 3% shape. feet and owing to the soft nature of the rock the management is able to make headway about 5% feet per day.
+M. D. Murphy, under whose direction the big Dalton & Lark drain tunnel is being pushed in to the ore zone, came 6 05 in from Bingham last evening.
+He re-ports the work moving along in good shape.
+The tunnel is now in about 200 feet and owing to the soft nature of the rock the management is able to make headway about 51⁄2 feet per day.
 A force of ten men is employed in this work, which is being done by hand at present.
-When completed the tunnel will be 2 2234 about 5,800 feet long and will tap the big ore bodies in the Dalton and Lark about 200 feet below the lowest level in the mine.
-The tunnel will be a pattern subsequently helped Federal Steel a point and the general market slightly, but the improvements were not well but the improvements were not well maintained.
-Large offerings of Steel & Wire depressed it to 451/4, but without much effect on the general active list.
-Some of the low priced rallroads weak-ened, Erie second preferred losing two points.
-The local tractions were then hid up a point each and their sustain-ing effect on the market was supple-mented by a demand for some of the southwesterns which rose strongly, particularly the Wabash issues.
-At particularly the Wabash issues.
-At noon prices had reacted and trading extremely dull.
-NHS
+When completed the tunnel will be 2 82 2 2234 about 5,800 feet long and will tap the big ore bodies in the Dalton and Lark about 200 feet below the lowest level in the mine.
+The tunnel will be a pattern of excellence when completed.
+Mr. Murphy says it is 81⁄2 feet in the clear at the bottom and 7 feet high.